-Following consultation, we changed the threshold level of qualification for entry to the Register for paramedics to degree level.
-We made this change because there is evidence that the role of the paramedic has changed over time and contemporary practice now requires increased depth of knowledge, understanding and clinical skills at entry to the profession.
-We are phasing this in and from 1 September 2021 new students will only be able to start degree level programmes.
+Following consultation, we changed the threshold level of education and training needed for paramedics to degree level.
+We will be phasing in this change and from 1 September 2021 new students will only be able to start degree level programmes.

+This change applies to pre-registration education and training programmes.
 Existing registered paramedics who have not completed a degree level qualification will continue to be registered by us.